AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 | Medium | A pull request that makes changes which may affect multiple areas or makes considerable changes on a specific area. |
 | Low | A pull request that will probably not affect other areas. |

-## GitHub and two-factor authentication {#two-factor}
+## GitHub and two-factor authentication

 Adobe **requires all Partners** who contribute code to enable 2FA on their GitHub accounts.
 You can use a mobile device or 2FA application for added protection.
 See [Configuring two-factor authentication](https://help.github.com/en/articles/configuring-two-factor-authentication) in the GitHub help.

 We also recommend creating a personal access token for your account to use when interacting with GitHub in scripts and on the command line.
 See [Creating a personal access token for the command line](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) in the GitHub help.

-## Questions or enhancement requests? {#question}
+## Questions or enhancement requests?

-We capture code-related issues in the [Magento 2 repo](https://github.com/magento/magento2) and documentation-related issues in the [DevDocs repo](https://github.com/magento/devdocs).
-If you have questions about Magento functionality or processes, we recommend posting them to a question-and-answer site, such as [Stack Exchange](https://magento.stackexchange.com/) and the [Magento Forums](https://community.magento.com/), where Magento community members can quickly provide recommendations and advice.
+We capture code-related issues in the [GitHub repo](https://github.com/magento/magento2) and documentation-related issues in the [DevDocs repo](https://github.com/magento/devdocs).
+If you have questions about functionality or processes, we recommend posting them to a question-and-answer site, such as [Stack Exchange](https://magento.stackexchange.com/) and the [Community Forums](https://community.magento.com/), where Magento Open Source community members can quickly provide recommendations and advice.

-Submit feature requests or enhancement suggestions to the [Magento 2 Feature Requests and Improvements forum](https://community.magento.com/t5/Magento-2-Feature-Requests-and/idb-p/feature-requests).
+Submit feature requests or enhancement suggestions to the [Feature Requests and Improvements forum](https://community.magento.com/t5/Magento-2-Feature-Requests-and/idb-p/feature-requests).
 For details about how requests are managed, see [Improvements to GitHub Management](https://community.magento.com/t5/News-Announcements/Improvements-to-GitHub-Management/m-p/44572#M96).

-## Accepted pull requests and ported code {#rules}
+## Accepted pull requests and ported code

 <InlineAlert variant="help" slots="text"/>